-The Steelie Awards recognise member companies or individuals for their contribution to the steel industry over a one-year period in a series of categories impacting the steel industry.
+The Steelie Awards recognise member companies for their contribution to the steel industry over a one-year period in a series of categories impacting the industry.

 The selection process for nominations varies between awards.
 Entries are judged by selected expert panels using agreed performance criteria.